chancecoin/chancecoin/README.md

 # Changelog
+* v1.2 - burns from multiple inputs are credited to first input, other minor changes
-* v1.1 - new bet resolve logic
+* v1.1 - new bet resolve logic using NY Lottery Quick Draw
 * v1.0 — initial release

 # Chancecoin - Participate